gvidon/reacto/README.md

 pip install reacto
 ```

-CLI script will be deployed in some of your `bin/` directories, make sure it is listed in `$PATH`.
+CLI script will deploy into some of your `bin/` directories, make sure it is listed in `$PATH`.

 ## Component structure
 *To be edited*